UPPMAX/uppmax_intro_cases/docs/linux.md

 - We'll briefly get an overview of Linux
   - How the command line works
   - Some text editors
-  - Things to be aware
+  - Things to be aware of
 ```

 ## What is Linux?